jagsandhu/spa-app/1-Authentication/1-sign-in/README.md

 For instance, to configure this sample for **Azure AD Germany** National Cloud:

 1. Open the `src\app\auth-config.ts` file.
-1. Find the app key `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-angular-signin` application copied from the Azure portal.
+1. Find the app key `e9fe2439-7b5f-46ea-b079-077be01f6575` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-angular-signin` application copied from the Azure portal.
-1. Find the app key `https://login.microsoftonline.com/Enter_the_Tenant_Info_Here` and replace the existing value with `https://portal.microsoftazure.de/<your-tenant-id>`.
+1. Find the app key `https://login.microsoftonline.com/1877e775-e4b3-445f-89a4-15cf34043c91` and replace the existing value with `https://portal.microsoftazure.de/<your-tenant-id>`.

 See [National Clouds](https://docs.microsoft.com/azure/active-directory/develop/authentication-national-cloud#app-registration-endpoints) for more information.